Timeline: 75 years of Swiss-Chinese relations between business and human rights

 - 2007: Recognition of China as a full market economy

 Doris Leuthard, then the economics minister, led a business delegation to China.
-During the trip, she announced that Switzerland officially recognised China as a full market economy within the World Trade Organization (WTO).
+During the trip, she announced that Switzerland officially recognised China as a full market economy within the framework of the World Trade Organization (WTO).
 China and Switzerland started to evaluate and study the possibility of signing a free trade agreement.

-This decision was very important for China, as it allowed China to avoid dumping cases at the WTO.
-Both the EU and the US still don’t consider China to be a market economy as defined by the WTO.
+This decision was very important for China, as both the EU and the US still don’t consider China to be a market economy as defined by the WTO.

 - 2013: The conclusion of a free trade agreement